 3 Results

 The MPL is an active optical method directly probing the atmosphere above the instrument.
 Because it does not rely on assumptions about light pathlength and horizontal cloud or aerosol homogeneity, it is considered the most robust aerosol and cloud vertical profiling technique for the entire troposphere at One Tree Island.
 Figure 4(a) shows the time series of vertical NRB profiles, from the surface to 10 km altitude.
 This figure includes backscatter from clouds and aerosols.
 Blank spaces indicate data gaps.
 While there are some occasional instances of strong backscatter towards the top of the troposphere, caused by free tropospheric cloud, most of the backscatter is recorded in the lowest 3 km of the atmosphere.
-The mean NRB values above and below 3 km are 0.112 and 0.294 counts.km2 [(𝛍J) (𝛍s)]-1, respectively.
+The mean NRB values above and below 3 km are 0.112 and 0.294 counts.km2 [(J) (s)]-1, respectively.
 A line of low NRB at around 4 km is an artifact caused by a small spike in the overlap calibration data.
 The strongest NRB is typically not at the surface, but between 500 and 2000 m altitude, which is expected because of the frequent presence of low marine clouds.

 Figure 4(b) shows the time series of depolarization ratio vertical profiles, up to 4 km altitude, encompassing the range of largest NRB values.
 The depolarization ratio values are typically < 0.05, consistent with an absence of dust or anthropogenic haze (Müller et al., 2007).
 The depolarization ratio shows a consistent pattern of being < 0.01 under high NRB regions, > 0.02 directly above high NRB regions.
-The mean depolarization ratio below 1 km altitude is 0.009 ± 0.148, with a high standard deviation due to the occasional presence of clouds, with much larger depolarization ratio, below 1 km.
+The panels of Figure 4 also show the BLH, calculated from the NRB, throughout the campaign.
+The BLH was typically in the range 0.8-1.2 km throughout (Ryan et al., 2024).
+In most cases, enhancements in the depolarization ratio were evident immediately above the BLH: the mean depolarization ratio below the BLH was 0.009 ± 0.148, with a high standard deviation due to the occasional presence of clouds, with much larger depolarization ratio, below 1 km.
 Examining the cloud-filtered aerosol extinction profiles in Figure 4(c), we find the high depolarization ratio values directly above the boundary layer are present during both cloud-flagged and cloud-free periods.
 This indicates a change in the scattering characteristics (shape and/or composition) of aerosols at or just above the boundary layer, whether clouds are present or not.
 Elevated layers of high depolarization ratio under marine conditions are consistent with results from Alexander and Protat (2019), who attributed this to the presence of dried sea-salt in disconnected boundary layer sections.
 High depolarization ratio values are less frequent during the periods when NRB is low (e.g. 9-17 March and 25-30 March).
 These periods were characterised by thin clouds, rather than being cloud-free, as indicated by comparing the depolarization ratio plot (not cloud-filtered) and the aerosol extinction plot (cloud-filtered).